conda/conda/docs/source/user-guide/troubleshooting.rst

    This breaks the links to any other environments that already had this package installed, so you have to reinstall it there, too.
-It also means that running ``conda install -f`` a lot can use up a lot of disk space if you have a lot of environments.
+It also means that running ``conda install -f`` a lot can use up significant disk space if you have many environments.

 .. note::
    The ``-f`` flag to ``conda install`` (``--force``) implies